BekMart/denada/README.md

 <h1 id="structure">Structure</h1>

+This website has been designed and developed using built-in Django features such as template language tags, Django Allauth for authentication, and Crispy Forms for enhanced form styling.
+Additionally, CSS styling and media queries have been implemented to ensure responsiveness for devices with a minimum width of 320px.

 ### Process Flow Chart

 The Process Flow Chart visually represents the structure of the website and the possible user navigation paths, helping to illustrate the user journey and overall functionality.